hcosmosb/HRecPrediction/README.md

 The list of contents are as follows.

-[1] Main Jupyter noteboook: HRecPredict.ipynb.
+[1] Main Jupyter noteboook: HRecPredict.ipynb

-[*] Recombination, local density, and particle density data from simulation: simData.h5.
+[*] Recombination, local density, and particle density data from simulation: simData.h5

 Due to its large file size, we provide a separate link to a shared Dropbox link. https://www.dropbox.com/scl/fi/fvjvet9dvz7ha56z9amt8/simData.h5?rlkey=trk8q6unijh99pj1octeuseak